jackluson/el-table-next/packages/el-table-next-docs/docs/index.md

 ---
 page: true
 heroText: ElTableNext
-tagline: A Simple and Friendly Table Component based on Element Plus Table
+tagline: A Simple and Friendly Vue Table Component based on el-table of Element Plus
-description: A Simple and Friendly Table Component based on Element Plus Table
+description: A Simple and Friendly Vue Table Component based on el-table of Element Plus

 features:
   - title: ✅一致性